 Do video ads perform better than standard display ads?

 Video ads generally yield higher CPMs, especially on forums with tutorials or multimedia content.
-Networks like Mediavine, AdThrive, and Sovrn provide responsive video ad units, which enhance revenue while maintaining user engagement on desktop and mobile platforms.
+Networks such as Mediavine, AdThrive, and Sovrn offer responsive video ad units that enhance revenue while maintaining user engagement across desktop and mobile platforms.

 What traffic levels are required for premium ad networks?

-Premium networks such as Mediavine and AdThrive require significant monthly traffic, usually 50k–100k sessions, to ensure consistent advertiser interest.
+Premium networks such as Mediavine and AdThrive typically require 50k–100k sessions per month to maintain consistent advertiser interest.
 Smaller forums should focus on instant-approval or contextual ad networks to start earning without waiting for high traffic growth.

 How often should ad placements and formats be optimized?

 Forum owners should monitor analytics weekly or monthly to identify underperforming units.
-Adjusting placements, testing new formats, and rotating networks based on RPM and CTR ensures maximized revenue while keeping user experience intact.
+Adjusting placements, testing new formats, and rotating networks based on RPM and CTR ensure maximum revenue while maintaining a strong user experience.

 Many networks, including Google AdSense, Ezoic, and Mediavine, provide built-in compliance tools for GDPR and CCPA.
 They automatically manage user consent and privacy settings, reducing the risk of legal violations while monetizing forums globally.